H4PE0N/Competitive-Programming/Functions-Testing-Bootup/README.md

 <pre>
-This folder contains programs that you can write the  tests in.
-It is one folder for every test program, so if you want to test the integer array functions, you will call the test functions here.
+This folder contains programs that you can write some tests for every function in that specific type  of  program.
+The test-functions is made in the test folders,  you  can  call them from here with different types of inputs  and  outputs to see if they are working as expected.

 Here is a list of all the folders and  what  they  contain: